hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 ## what are the three channels of concern?

+in brief, they are "is it invalid?", "is it provided?" and "what change (if any) should we make to the value (or how should we mutate the object)?" but underneath each of these there are details:

 ### channel of concern one: were there validation errors (and if so,
     what were they)?